jexnator/starter-academic/content/post/2023/12/index.md

 After these two relaxing weeks of vacation, it was time to get back to work at Amanox.
 To be as ajour as possible again, I first checked my mailbox.
 After that, I took care of completing some tasks in internal IT and in the lab team.
 In the lab team, I was able to work on the Beam Cost Management tool and make some changes.
 The goal was to remove our production account from Beam and then recreate the entcloud-lab account.
 In addition, I also added our Azure lab account.

 As for school, there are some changes starting this semester regarding school days.
 Newly, I will no longer have school all day Monday, but only half day (afternoon) and the remaining half day on Friday (morning).
-Since this causes some conflicts with work deadlines, I have now loaded the entire school calendar into my work calendar.
+Since this causes some conflicts with work meetings, I have now loaded the entire school calendar into my work calendar.

 During the rest of the time, I have started the Cloud Security in AWS module from Anda.
 For more information on what I've learned so far in this module, see the Cloud Security in AWS publication.